 Search your notes on Mac

-You can search for specific text in all your notes, notes in a specific account, or in a single note.
-Your search finds matching text in:
+You can search for specific text or even images inside your notes, notes in a specific account, or in a single note.
+Your search finds matching content in:

 The body of each note

 PDF files that you’ve attached to your notes

 Drawings you created on an iOS or iPadOS device and attached to your notes